-Here we analyze the single photon and electron interference experiments by using an optical Mach-Zehnder and a 2-slits (2-pinholes) electron interferometer.
-According to Maxwell equations, the electromagnetic fields of the interference using the Mach-Zehnder Interferometers can be described by a localized optical wave in one path and non-localized vector and scalar potentials in the other path.
-In a quantum mechanical description of the interference, quantum-superposition state has been introduced.
-However, the single photon interference can also be calculated under the assumption that the states are expressed as the localized optical beam (a photon) and the nonlocalized potentials.
-Similarly, Maxwell equations can be divided into a localized electron beam and the non-localized potentials in case of the 2-slits (2-pinholes) single electron interferometer.
-From the analysis results, the non-localized potentials can be identified as an indefinite metric vector with zero probability amplitude and correspond to gauge fields introduced by gauge transformation of the second kind.
-The results show we can express quantum states without quantum-superposition state, which leads to an improved understanding of the uncertainty principle and resolution of paradox of reduction of the wave packet.
-The concept provides not only exactly the same calculation and experimental results using quantum-superposition state, but also can eliminate zero-point energy and cause spontaneous symmetry breaking without complexity.
-The results insist that Quantum theory is a kind of statistical physics.
+Here we analyze the single photon and electron interference experiments.
+According to Maxwell equations, the interferences using a Mach-Zehnder or 2-slit Interferometers can be described by a localized optical or electron wave in one path and non-observable vector and scalar potentials in the other path.
+We show we can calculate the single photon and electron interferences without quantum-superposition states assuming that the states are expressed as the localized optical or electron beam and the non-observable potentials.
+From the analysis results, the non-observable potentials can be identified as an indefinite metric vector with zero probability amplitude.
+The results insist there is no concept of quantum-superposition states, which leads to an improved understanding of the uncertainty principle and resolution of paradox of reduction of the wave packet, elimination of zero-point energy on average and derivation of spontaneous symmetry breaking without complexity.
+The results insist Quantum theory is a kind of statistical physics.

-INTRODUCTION
+I. INTRODUCTION